LeetcodeDailyGrind/leetcode/README.md

 ### Welcome to LeetcodeDailyGrind

-Here are the repo to the collection of Leetcode Questions that have been done before.
+This is the repo to the collection of Leetcode Questions that have been done before.